alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 But after many decades it has failed to yield any progress in our understanding of the quantum world.
 It is not clear that we even need anything beyond what quantum mechanics has to offer at the smallest scales.

-At the same time it would be a bit arrogant to expect this theory to be just right at all scales.
+At the same time it would be a bit arrogant to expect quantum mechanics to be just right at all scales.
-And in fact there is a natural limitation, embodied by [Planck units](https://en.wikipedia.org/wiki/Planck_units).
+And in fact there is a natural limitation, as embodied by [Planck units](https://en.wikipedia.org/wiki/Planck_units).
 I think that having clear limits is quite positive for our understanding, and it is a great stimulus for the search beyond quantum mechanics.